artrugh/sitecore/DevFundamentals.9.3/TeamDevelopmentSitecore/teamDevelopmentSitecore.md

     3. click **Add Global Sitecore TDS User Config File**
     4. Add:

     ```xml
     <SitecoreWebUrl>https://ProjectNamesc.dev.local</SitecoreWebUrl>
     <SitecoreDeployFolder>C:\inetpub\wwwroot\ProjectNamesc.dev.local</SitecoreDeployFolder>
     ```

-4. `once the global config have been set, you can repeat step 1 for Master and Core DB.
+- `once the global config has been set, you can repeat step 1 for Master and Core DB.
 Just repeat the steps, but in 1.6 replace Content name with Master and Core.
 (Name:ProjectName.Items.Master, Name:ProjectName.Items.Core)`

-5. Add items inside your TDS Projects
+- Add items inside your TDS Projects

     You can create items inside your TDS Projects.